flutter/website/src/content/release/breaking-changes/component-theme-normalization.md

 ---
 title: Component Theme Normalization
 description: >-
-  `CardTheme`, `DialogTheme`, and `TabBarTheme` has been normalized to follow the Flutter's convention for component themes in the Material library.
+  `CardTheme`, `DialogTheme`, and `TabBarTheme` have been normalized to follow Flutter's convention for component themes in the Material library.
 ---

 ## Summary

-`CardTheme`, `DialogTheme` and `TabBarTheme` have been refactored to make them conform to Flutter's conventions for component themes. `CardThemeData`, `DialogThemeData` and `TabBarThemeData` were added to define overrides for the defaults of the component visual properties.
-Future releases will continue to normalize component themes like these for more consistent theming experience in the material library.
+`CardTheme`, `DialogTheme` and `TabBarTheme` were refactored to conform to Flutter's conventions for component themes. `CardThemeData`, `DialogThemeData` and `TabBarThemeData` were added to define overrides for the defaults of the component visual properties.
+Future releases will continue to normalize component themes like these for a more consistent theming experience in the material library.

 ## Migration guide